-The NAC examination assesses the readiness of an IMG for entrance into a Canadian residency program.
-It is a national, standardized examination that tests the knowledge, skills and attitudes essential for entrance into postgraduate training in Canada.
+The NAC Examination is a one-day exam that assesses your readiness to enter a Canadian residency program.
+It is a national, standardized examination that tests the knowledge, skills, and attitudes essential for entrance into postgraduate training in Canada.

 The NAC Examination is required to apply to a Canadian residency program.
-The Canadian Resident Matching Service (CaRMS) accepts NAC examination results as part of match application packages.
+The Canadian Resident Matching Service (CaRMS) accepts NAC Examination results as part of match application packages.

 |Examination session||Examination centres*||Application information||Fee||Results|

 |B.C.||Vancouver (E)||Application for the March session is now open and will be open until 11:59 p.m., Eastern Time (ET) on

 Dec.
 6, 2016.